Jars of Clay (album): Background

 During the winter of 1994 and the spring of 1995 they recorded their debut album for Essential and released the album in May 1995.
 An intern at Essential, who was a friend of the band was the niece of improvisational guitarist and prolific songwriter Adrian Belew.
 She delivered the Frail demo to him and he was impressed.
 Belew then decided to produce a couple songs for the album.
-His previous collaborations with Laurie Anderson, The Talking Heads, Nine Inch Nails, David Bowie, Frank Zappa and longtime involvement with King Crimson, made him a primary candidate for producer.
+His previous collaborations with Laurie Anderson, Talking Heads, Nine Inch Nails, David Bowie, Frank Zappa and longtime involvement with King Crimson, made him a primary candidate for producer.
 They decided to have him produce "Flood" and "Liquid", the more alternative songs, and then they self-produced the remainder of the songs on the album due to a lack of money.
 Studio musicians were brought in to fill in gaps and Ron Huff did string arrangements to embellish the songs and give them an orchestral quality.

 The first single from the debut album released to Christian radio was "Flood", and reached number one on the Christian rock charts.
 The band was met with high critical acclaim in numerous Christian magazine articles and other sources due to the unique harmonies and instrumentation on the album, as well as their honest and relatable lyrics.

 Meanwhile, secular radio stations caught on to the popularity of the song and began to play it.
 Essential Records then decided to use parent label Silvertone to promote the album and send out CD singles to radio stations.
 Many of the radio stations loved the single and began to put it into regular rotation.

 1996 was the year of intense success for the band.
 "Flood" hit the No. 1 position on numerous secular radio stations due to its popularity, and the album remained in the top 60 albums for much of the year, also remaining in Billboard's Top 200 albums for the entire 52-week cycle.
 The album went 'gold' and shortly after attained platinum status.
 The album has now sold over 3,000,000 copies worldwide.